 An alternative to a personal paid subscription is to use the free subscription available from the Pierce County Library system.
 You must use a computer in a PCL branch library to utilize their subscription.

 Supported by the Church of Jesus Christ of Latter-day Saints, FamilySearch is the largest genealogy organization worldwide with over 4,000 family history centers worldwide, including the well-known Family History Library in Salt Lake City, Utah.
-All resources on the website are free including family tree and pedigree downloads; more importantly their comprehensive library and database collections offer a strong foundation for online genealogy.
-The site does not offer as many digital images of documents as some other sites, but they are currently working on digitizing the billions of genealogical records stored in library vaults.
+All resources on the website are free.
+Their comprehensive library and database collections offer a strong foundation for online genealogy.
+The site is currently working on digitizing the billions of genealogical records stored in library vaults.

 Google is the most powerful tool available worldwide for online research!
 With over 20 billion pages in Google's index of the Web, it's likely that some of them contain clues about your ancestors.
 With hundreds of millions of users in more than 160 countries searching more than 20 billion documents, countless individuals have searched for their own name, or for their family names, or for individuals in their family tree.
 Google is most likely the world's leading genealogy search engine.

 Last updated: 22 Jan 2018